-The capitalisation reserve aims to strengthen Spanish entities' net equity by keeping retained earnings undistributed in line with the principles inspiring the amendments to the Corporate Income Tax.

-The capitalisation reserve will allow a tax deduction for 10% of the increase in net equity in a particular tax year, provided the company maintains the net equity increase during the following five years (except in the case of accounting losses) and must book a nondistributable reserve for the same amount.
+The capitalisation reserve aims to strengthen Spanish entities' net equity by keeping retained earnings undistributed in line with the principles inspiring the amendments to the corporate income tax, and allows a tax deduction for 10% of the increase in net equity in a particular tax year, provided the company maintains the net equity increase during the following five years (except in the case of accounting losses).
+A non-distributable reserve for the same amount must be booked.
 The deduction may not exceed 10% of the taxable base before the deduction, adjustments for deferred tax assets and the use of net operating losses.
 The excess may be carried forward for the following two years, subject to the applicable limit for each year.

 Spain has never allowed the carry back of tax losses and this principle remains unchanged.
-However, with effect from 1 January 2015, Spain has created a new tax allowance consisting of a tax levelling reserve.
+However, since 1 January 2015, an allowance consisting of a tax levelling reserve has been applicable.

-Thus, small and medium-sized companies (companies with a turnover in the previous tax year of below $\in 10$ m) are allowed to deduct 10% of their taxable profits and allocate them to that special reserve.
+Thus, small and medium-sized companies (companies with a turnover in the previous tax year of below €10 million) are allowed to deduct 10% of their taxable profits and allocate them to that special reserve.
 This reserve must be used to offset the losses incurred by the company within the five-year period following its creation.
-When this reserve is released, the tax deduction must be recaptured, diminishing, or even cancelling, the tax losses of that year.
+When this reserve is released, the tax deduction must be recaptured, diminishing or even cancelling the tax losses of that year.
 If during the five-year period the company does not incur any tax losses, the reserve must be released - and the tax deduction recaptured - at the end of the period.
-The deduction is limited to an annual limit of $\in 1$ m.
+The deduction is limited to an annual limit of €1 million.